thindil/nish/README.md

 * Theming system.
 It is possible to set the colors and style, like use underline, bold or italic font (if the terminal emulator supports it) for various of the shell's outputs (errors, help entries, etc.).
+* Ability to execute command with or without the system's default shell.
+  Additionally, the default behavior of the shell can be set in the shell's options.

 ### How to install